evancolewright/saphira/README.md

 ## 🐛 Exceptions

 All SQL Exceptions are wrapped with an **UncheckedSQLException** class.
-Unlike some SQL API's, you are not forced to catch a SQLException every 5 seconds, but it is  thrown if you did want to in certain situations.
-You can choose to handle these situations by wrapping a call that may potentially throw it.
+This essentially means that you aren't forced to wrap every database call with a try/catch block, but you most certainly can.
 ```java
 try
 {